Hi! I'm Elis (pronounced like Elise).

 my main drive was the idea of eternalizing moments.

 As a child, I adored looking through my family’s photo albums.
 That activity taught me so much about my family and their past: images of my grandparents as young people creating a life for themselves in a new country.
 My parents as children, growing up in two different parts of the world.
 My older brother as a baby.
-My little sister and myself playing as toddlers.
-These are memories that either didn’t happen to me or I was too young to retain them.
-So photos held this MAGICAL ABILITY to infuse these moments into my brain and provide me with a better understanding of my family and myself.
+My little sister and I playing when we were toddlers.
+Those are memories that either didn’t happen to me or I was too young to retain them.
+So photos held this MAGICAL ABILITY to infuse these moments into my brain and provide me with a better understanding of myself.

 That FEELING is still what MOves my creative heart.